cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 ## PIDs filter

+### Introduction

 PIDs filters can be specified under the `matchPIDs` field and provide filtering based on the value of host pid of the process.

+### Use case

+Use `matchPIDs` to restrict events to specific processes — for example monitoring only selected PIDs, or detecting processes that are not children of a container's init PID (useful for spotting `kubectl exec` inside a container).

+### Inputs, values, options, and operators

+The available operators for `matchPIDs` are:

+- `In`
+- `NotIn`

+Options:

+- `followForks`: when `true`, include child processes created by fork.
+- `isNamespacePID`: when `true`, match against the PID in the process namespace rather than the host PID.

+### Limitations

+- Values refer to host PID unless `isNamespacePID: true` is set.

+### Examples

-For example, the following `matchPIDs` filter tells the BPF code that observe only hooks for which the host PID is equal to either `pid1` or `pid2` or `pid3`:
+Observe only hooks for which the host PID is in `pid1`, `pid2`, or `pid3`:

 ```yaml
 - matchPIDs: